Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: General geometric theory of constrained Schrödinger dynamics

 An equivalent way of expressing that the vectors $\cO_m\psi$'s are $\R$-linearly independent is that the $M\times M$ symmetric overlap (\textit{a.k.a.}~Gram) matrix

 with $\{A,B\} := A B + BA$ denoting the anticommutator, is invertible, i.e. $\det(S^\psi)\neq0$.
 The regular set is thus given by

 We assume that our initial state belongs to the regular part $\psi_0 \in \cM$.
 That is, we assume that $S^{\psi_0}$ is invertible.
 In addition, we will only work with trajectories $t\mapsto \psi(t)$ defined over an interval of times $t\in[0,T)$ for which $S^{\psi(t)}$ remains invertible.
 Note that a matrix very similar to the matrix $S^\psi$ already appeared in a work on the abstract extension of the Hohenberg--Kohn theorem~\cite{XuMaoGaoLiu-22}.
 For the special case of commuting observables $\cO_m$'s, the matrix $S^\psi$ also appears in a recent work~\cite{PenLee-PRA-25} in the context of constrained search in imaginary time for ground-state DFT.
+The invertibility of $S^\psi$ is closely linked to the {\bfseries unique $v$-representability problem} \cite{PenLeu-21} in the case of TDDFT, see \Cref{sec:v-rep.invert-S-K}.
+We discuss further the invertiblity of $S^\psi$ in \Cref{sec:independence}.
+Generically, one should expect $S^\psi$ to be invertible.

 Next we discuss under which condition a continuously-differentiable trajectory $t\mapsto\psi(t)$ with $\psi_0\in\cM$ stays on the manifold~$\cM$.
 Differentiating in time, we find for any $\psi(t)$

 The left-hand-side vanishes if and only if the right-hand-side does.
 Thus, from the formula for the normal space in \eqref{eq:N_psi_M} above, we conclude that \emph{a trajectory $t\mapsto\psi(t)$ starting on $\cM$ stays on $\cM$ if and only if $\partial_t\psi(t)$ belongs to the tangent space $\cT_{\psi(t)}$ at all times}: